fedelesharon/photography-site/README.md

 I am good at this hence I have worked with several brands here in Nairobi.
 Come let's make some memories at FEDELIS PHOTOGRAPHY.
-Some of my amazing work is here kindly check out.
+Some of my amazing work is here kindly check out. you can contact me at 0731740173. follow me at all my social media handles @fedelis-photography.
+#photographymakesmemories